mintlu8/bevy_defer/README.md

 )
 ```

+This works for all the bevy things you expect, `Resource`, `Query`, etc.
 See the `access` module and the `AsyncAccess` trait for more detail.

 You can add extension methods to these accessors via `Deref` if you own the